Rats, coyotes, and raccoons, oh my! The year’s best urban wildlife photography

 Window to the salt pan.
 Mano Aliczki

-Mano Aliczki of Hungary recounts the scramble for the perfect shot of this hungry flamingo, as seen through the window of a levee.
+Mano Aliczki of Hungary recounts the scramble for the shot of this hungry flamingo, as seen through the window of a levee.
 Though wildlife can be unpredictable, when everything aligns, the results are beautiful.

-“I spotted the lonely flamingo on the from the opposite bank and had to move quickly in position, anticipating (or rather hoping) it would line up with the wooden frame for a shot,” Aliczki recalls.
-“The flamingo lifted its from under the water for a split second when I reached the frame, allowing only one shot, before carrying on with feeding.”
+“I the lonely flamingo on the water from the opposite bank and had to move quickly in position, anticipating (or rather hoping) it would line up with the wooden frame for a shot,” Aliczki recalls.
+“The flamingo lifted its head from under the water for a split second when I reached the frame, allowing only one shot, before carrying on with feeding.”

 Fancy seeing you here: Trash panda, by Jill Finney